We’ve got your A to Z guide on how to find the perfect new grill (and what to do with the old one).

 A side burner can be great to have on a grill.
 Just keep in mind that built-in side burners tend to be lower quality and more expensive than a burner you can buy separately.

-Pro Tip: Think about how many people you’ll be feeding.
+🌭 Pro Tip: Think about how many people you’ll be feeding.
 You want a space of around 10″x10″ for each person.
-Don’t forget about the 4th of July!
+Don’t forget about all the extra you’re bound to have during the 4th of July!

 If you like to smoke meats as well as grill them, you probably don’t need to buy a separate smoker.
 There are many grills out there that can do both.
 Just make sure the grill has good airflow and a tight lid.

 To be able to cook larger pieces of meat, such as a turkey or Boston butt, look for a grill that has 1 foot or more of space between the grate and the lid.

 Even the most reliable of grills can have issues sometimes.
 Be proactive and do your research before making a purchase in case you need help with problems you might have down the line.

 Things to consider are dealer and manufacturer reputation, website and manual ease of use, availability of replacement parts, and business stability.